c-F5/blog/content/blog/Hugo-Static-Site.md

 This part only needs to be done if you have never used Hugo before or are using Hugo on a new computer.
 If you have Hugo already installed on your computer you can leave this section out.
 {{< /notice >}}

-I am using Windows on my computer so this part is only relevent if you are running Windows too.
+I am using Windows on my computer so this part is only relevant if you are running Windows too.
 If you are running a different operating system, Hugo provides [installation instructions](https://gohugo.io/installation/) for these as well.
 These include [macOS](https://gohugo.io/installation/macos/), [Linux](https://gohugo.io/installation/linux/), [Windows](https://gohugo.io/installation/windows/) (Which I'm using) and [BSD](https://gohugo.io/installation/bsd/).

 - First a folder needs to be created to install Hugo and to store the sites.
-- Create a new folder, something like `C:\Hugo` as well as two subfolders `C:\Hugo\Sites` and `C:\Hugo\Bin` You can install Hugo using a selection of [package managers](https://gohugo.io/installation/windows/#package-managers) or their [Prebuilt binaries](https://gohugo.io/installation/windows/#prebuilt-binaries).
+- Create a new folder, something like `C:\Hugo` as well as two subfolders `C:\Hugo\Sites` and `C:\Hugo\Bin`.
+You can install Hugo using a selection of [package managers](https://gohugo.io/installation/windows/#package-managers) or their [Prebuilt binaries](https://gohugo.io/installation/windows/#prebuilt-binaries).
 I decided to use their Prebuilt binaries.
 - Go to the [Prebuilt binaries](https://gohugo.io/installation/windows/#prebuilt-binaries) section or the [latest release](https://github.com/gohugoio/hugo/releases/latest) page on GitHub and download the latest release.
 I highly recommend you download the extended version.
 The latest version for me was `hugo_extended_0.110.0_windows-amd64.zip`
 - Now go and extract the .zip file into `C:\Hugo\Bin`.